 Step 1.
 Prep the wall.

-The wall that you are installing the vertical shiplap on should be clean and flat.
-If there are holes, patch them and fill with spackle.
-You don’t necessarily need to worry about matching texture, but holes should be filled.
+The wall on which you are installing the vertical shiplap should be clean and flat.
+If there are holes, patch them and fill them with spackle.

 If you’re taking a room down to the studs or working with new construction, I would NOT recommend installing this type of faux 1/4″ shiplap directly to studs.
 You should have drywall behind the shiplap.

 Step 2.
-Prime or paint wall.
+Prime or paint the wall.

 If your wall doesn’t have large patched areas and is already painted, you can start by painting the wall behind the shiplap the color that your shiplap will be.